stormuk/storm-twitter-for-wordpress/readme.txt

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= 2.1.3 =
+* Fixes 2.1 for people using the very old getTweets($int) syntax.
+You should still change to the new version, but this will at least not be broken!

 = 2.1.2 =
 * Just a version bump - I'm the worst at remembering to update all the right places.